Shopping for the Best in Mexico City

 CITY MARKET (see website for branch locations) is really a gussied up supermarket, but they do have particularly good meat and fish departments as well as many choices of canned and bottled goods like olive oil and vinegar.
 The wine selection is excellent

-MERCADO ROMA (Querétaro 225, Roma) features a branch of La Jersey (from San Juan, above) and a few other upscale shops.
+MERCADO ROMA (Querétaro 225, Roma view map) features a branch of La Jersey selling cheeses and cold meats (from San Juan, above) and a few other upscale shops.

 Kameyama Shachuu is the only shop in the city offering an a array of jewel-like Japanese knives.
 The showroom is worth a stop even if you don’t do your own sashimi.
 Knives for all purposes are on display from simple and relatively affordable chef knives to beautiful hand-hewn and understandably expensive examples whose purposes remain a mystery.